Battle of Île Ronde: Aftermath

 British historians have considered that Smith's refusal to participate probably cost Osborne the battle.
 William James wrote that his behaviour was "the principle [sic] reason that Cybèle, at least, was not made a prize of by the British".
 C. Northcote Parkinson considers the action "indecisive" but concurs with James' assessment that Smith's intervention could have resulted in a British victory but instead that "the first encounter of the war between the French and English in the East Indies had resulted in what was tantamount to defeat for the latter".

-On Île de France the relief of the blockade meant that shipping, particularly American vessels laden with food supplies from Tamatave on Madagascar, could reach the island and the threatened famine was averted.
+On Isle de France the relief of the blockade meant that shipping, particularly American vessels laden with food supplies from Tamatave on Madagascar, could reach the island and the threatened famine was averted.
 French privateers were also again free to operate against British trade, particularly in the Bay of Bengal.
-With Renaud's squadron still at Port Louis, Rainier considered renewing the blockade, but was dissuaded by the dangers of the monsoon season and a false report that a squadron of French ships of the line was soon due to arrive on Île de France.
+With Renaud's squadron still at Port Louis, Rainier considered renewing the blockade, but was dissuaded by the dangers of the monsoon season and a false report that a squadron of French ships of the line was soon due to arrive on Isle de France.
 In 1795 he was distracted by the sudden need to guard against the Dutch East India colonies following the French conquest of the Netherlands, and he supervised the invasion of Ceylon and operations against the Dutch East Indies.
-By the time his attention turned once more to Île de France, it had been heavily reinforced in early 1796 by a frigate squadron commanded by Contre-amiral Sercey.
+By the time his attention turned once more to Isle de France, it had been heavily reinforced in early 1796 by a frigate squadron commanded by Counter-admiral Pierre César Charles de Sercey.